 - Kosher salt and freshly ground black pepper

-- Prepare a gas grill (charcoal instructions can be found in the link to Gourmet above): Preheat all burners on high, with the lid down, 10 minutes, then adjust heat to medium-high.
+- Preheat all burners of a gas grill on high with the lid down for10 minutes, then adjust heat to medium-high.

 - After 6 hours and while the grill is heating, remove the chicken from the bowl/bag and pat it dry with paper towels.
 Do not season it with salt before grilling.
 Sear the chicken on both sides then turn off 2 burners (if your grill has 3) or 1 burner (if your grill has 2) and move the chicken over the off burners and let it cook over indirect heat for 12 minutes, flipping once about halfway through the cooking time.